background-image

 Our vineyards in January, a snow day…

-It happened in Chécy a nineteenth of March
+It happened in Chécy a eleventh of October

 Traitement d’hiver à la St Rémi